CMSgov/dpc-app/dpc-web/app/views/pages/reference.md

     <p class="ds-c-alert__text">DPC supports the standard <a href="https://www.hl7.org/fhir/search.html">FHIR search protocol</a>.
 Searching for Patients associated with a given Practitioner makes use of <a href="https://www.hl7.org/fhir/search.html#combining">composite search parameters</a>.</p>
   </div>
 </div>

-The response will return a Bundle resource which contains the attribution groups for the given Practitioner.
-You can use the Group.id value of the returned resources to initiate an export job.
-Your Group ID can be found by referencing the {id} variable in the resource object of your Group.

 The response will return a [Bundle](https://www.hl7.org/fhir/STU3/bundle.html) resource which contains the attribution groups for the given Practitioner. **You can use the Group.id value of the returned resources to initiate an export job.** Your Group ID can be found by referencing the {id} variable in the resource object of your Group.